ILV: Iterative Latent Volumes for Fast and Accurate Sparse-View CT Reconstruction: Experiment

 \subsection{Ablation Studies}

 All ablation models are trained for 30 epochs with 6 input views and $L_f=16$, under the same settings as the main experiment.
-As shown in~\cref{tab:tab9}, injecting the X-ray feature volume only at the first stage (a) reduces PSNR by 0.51\,dB, indicating that iterative multi-view integration is essential.
-Removing low-level features in the multi-view encoding process (b), leaving only the high-level features from the DINO backbone, results in a 0.20\,dB drop, demonstrating that combining low- and high-level features yields richer and more informative representations.
-Excluding the 3D U-Net (c) leads to a 0.36\,dB decrease and produces unstable voxel intensities, confirming that the refinement module effectively stabilizes and enhances the coarse CT volumes.
-The full model (d) achieves the best overall performance.
+As shown in~\cref{tab:tab9}, removing the persistent learnable 3D latent volume (a) causes the largest degradation, reducing CT reconstruction performance by 2.01\,dB in PSNR and 0.031 in SSIM compared to the full model.
+This variant uses the same X-ray encoder, Gaussian decoder, and CT refinement module as \textit{ILV}, but directly fuses multi-view X-ray features through repeated self-attention and decodes the fused representation without maintaining a persistent 3D reconstruction state.
+The clear performance drop indicates that the main gain of \textit{ILV} comes from preserving a learnable 3D latent state and iteratively injecting multi-view X-ray features into it, rather than relying only on fused 2D X-ray features.
+Injecting the X-ray feature volume only at the first stage (b) reduces CT PSNR by 0.51\,dB, indicating that iterative multi-view integration is essential.
+Removing low-level features in the multi-view encoding process (c), leaving only the high-level features from the DINO backbone, results in a 0.20\,dB drop, demonstrating that combining low- and high-level features yields richer and more informative representations.
+Excluding the 3D U-Net (d) leads to a 0.36\,dB decrease and produces unstable voxel intensities, confirming that the refinement module effectively stabilizes and enhances the coarse CT volumes.
+The full model (e) achieves the best overall CT reconstruction performance.